StateSmith/StateSmith/docs/about.md

   Make a dropdown that can select between plantuml/yed/drawio examples
 * google analytics support to track broken pages
 * Add a link to allow readers to file documentation feedback in the footer
-* open the sidebar for the current section
 * disable the old wiki once this is merged in
 * add nuget to github publish actions